polittraaa/libc/README.md

-// first task from HPI
+// first task from KhPI "Libmx"